How Yodlee bank feeds are updated in PocketSmith

 Learn how bank feed syncing works in PocketSmith.

 In this user guide

 How your bank feeds are updated in PocketSmith

 Overall, there are few factors that influence how your bank feeds and transactions are updated in your PocketSmith account.

-Bank feed sync by PocketSmith: PocketSmith will attempt to update your bank feeds when you log in to the web application and based on an automatic syncing schedule.
+Bank feed sync by PocketSmith: PocketSmith will attempt to update your bank feeds when you log in to either the web or mobile application and based on an automatic syncing schedule.
 However, the transactions and balances that PocketSmith can sync and display in your account depend upon the information Yodlee gathers, as described below.

 Yodlee gathering transactions: Our bank feed provider, Yodlee, usually gathers transactions for PocketSmith to import once or twice every 24 hours.
 This does not mean that they are automatically synced into PocketSmith, but rather that Yodlee has made transactions available for PocketSmith to sync.
 A result of this is that bank feed syncs made by PocketSmith might not always retrieve your most recent transactions, especially if those transactions were very recently made.

 Bank feed sync by PocketSmith

 The frequency of automatic syncing for your bank feeds is determined by a schedule that PocketSmith sets for each user.
 This schedule changes depending on how often you use PocketSmith.
 For example, if you log in to PocketSmith every day, your bank feeds will sync every 6 hours or so; if you only log in once a week, they may only sync once every 3 days.

 Yodlee gathering transactions

 Accounts listed as using MFA can only be synced (refreshed) by logging into the web app, where you can enter your MFA information.
 Accounts that don't use MFA are automatically synced depending on your activity level and resulting sync schedule.